 The short, dark days of winter….for many it means the “winter blues” or seasonal affective disorder (SAD).

-One of the main reasons for SAD is due to less Vitamin D3 from sunlight.
+One of the main reasons for the winter blues is due to less Vitamin D3 from sunlight.
 Sunlight is needed for your body to make Vitamin D3.
 Vitamin D3 has been shown to help with many health issues and one of them is depression.
 And even though D3 is called a vitamin it actually is a steroid hormone and therefore supports other hormones in the body.

 Another potential cause for “winter blues” is that less sunlight affects our circadian rhythm which is our biological clock that controls brain activity and hormones.
 When this rhythm is off it can affect sleep and energy.

-Here are some tips to help beat the blues.
+Here are some tips to help beat the winter blues.

 Finding ways to beat the winter blues and increase energy levels during this season can be challenging.
 Following these simple steps can help you make the most of it but please contact us if we can help.

 Dr. Melanie MacLaren is a naturopathic doctor and registered yoga teacher.
 She founded Dragonfly 360 Yoga & Wellness to help individuals with chronic health issues using naturopathic medicine and yoga.